homebridge-plugins/homebridge-tado/README.md

 ## Authentication

-This plugin implements the Tado-supported authentication using the [Device Code Grant Flow](https://support.tado.com/en/articles/8565472-how-do-i-authenticate-to-access-the-rest-api).
+This plugin implements the tado-supported authentication using the [Device Code Grant Flow](https://support.tado.com/en/articles/8565472-how-do-i-authenticate-to-access-the-rest-api).

 During the initial setup, the plugin will prompt you to open a specific URL in your web browser.
-You will then be asked to log in with your Tado account and grant access to the new device.
+You will then be asked to log in with your tado account and grant access to the new device.
 Once this process has been completed successfully, the plugin automatically handles all subsequent authentication tasks, including secure token storage, token refresh, and renewal.
-This ensures continuous access to the Tado API v2 without further user interaction.
+This ensures continuous access to the tado API v2 without further user interaction.

 ### Custom API Configuration

-For advanced use cases, the plugin allows overriding the default Tado API endpoint by specifying a custom API URL through the `tadoApiUrl` parameter within each home configuration.
+For advanced use cases, the plugin allows overriding the default tado API endpoint by specifying a custom API URL through the `tadoApiUrl` parameter within each home configuration.

 Additionally, it is possible to disable the built-in authentication flow entirely by setting the `skipAuth` parameter to `true`.
 When enabled, all API requests will be sent without an authentication token.

 **Important:** Use `skipAuth` only if you are certain that your setup does not require token-based authentication.
-Improper use may result in limited or failed communication with the Tado API.
+Improper use may result in limited or failed communication with the tado API.

 For further details and configuration examples, refer to the related discussion:
 [homebridge-tado issue #176 – Authentication Options](https://github.com/homebridge-plugins/homebridge-tado/issues/176#issuecomment-3419839118)